nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Introduction

 WerkIt! is an application for managing workout routines, optimized for use via a Command Line Interface (CLI).
-This application is for you if you wish to have an application to keep track of your workouts, plans and workout routines for a week.
+This application is targeted to you if you wish to have an application to keep track of your workouts, plans and workout routines for a week.

 You will be able to create, view, update and delete the workouts and plans you have created and store them in the application.